Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Experiments and results

 \subsection{Multi-person tracking}

-\textbf{Baselines} \begin{itemize}[leftmargin=10pt] \item DeepSORT~\cite{deepsort2017}.
-Based on the SORT~\cite{sort2016} algorithm, it introduces an offline model pre-trained on person re-ID datasets.
-In real-time object tracking, appearance features are extracted by the pre-trained model, and simple nearest neighbor query is performed to track pedestrians. \item MOTDT~\cite{motda2018}.
+\textbf{Baselines} \begin{itemize} \item DeepSORT~\cite{deepsort2017}.
+Based on the SORT~\cite{sort2016} algorithm, it extracts person appearance features by a pre-trained model, then simple nearest neighbor query is performed to track pedestrians. \item MOTDT~\cite{motda2018}.
 MOTDT tackles unreliable detection by selecting candidates from outputs of both detection and tracks.
-Besides, A new scoring function for candidate selection is formulated by an efficient R-FCN, which shares computations on the entire image. \item IOUtracker~\cite{ioutracker2017}.
+Besides, a new scoring function for candidate selection is formulated by an efficient R-FCN. \item IOUtracker~\cite{ioutracker2017}.
 IOUtracker proposes a very simple and efficient tracking algorithm, which only leverages the detection results and designs an IOU strategy to improve the performance of multi-objective tracking. \item JDE~\cite{wang2019towards}.
 JDE Tracker is the first joint pipeline for simultaneous detection and tracking, which produce the object embedding to accosiate persons across frames. \item FairMOT~\cite{zhang2020fair}.
-FairMOT is another joint detection-tracking pipeline, which focuses on addressing spatial misalignment with under an anchor-free manner. \end{itemize}
+FairMOT is another joint detection-tracking pipeline, which focuses on addressing spatial misalignment with under an anchor-free manner. \item TPM~\cite{tpm2020}.
+TPM proposes a tracklet-plane matching process to model and reducing the interference from noisy or confusing object detections. \item CenterTrack~\cite{centertrack2020}.
+A simple but efficient method, which applies a detection model to a pair of images and detections from the prior frame. \end{itemize}

 \textbf{Implementation Details}

 Faster R-CNN~\cite{faster2015} is used to obtain the public results of bounding-boxes firstly.
 In MOTDT and DeepSORT, we use the train set of HiEve and the ground truth to fine-tune the official deep models in these methods.
 Then, we evaluate them in the HiEve test dataset with the public detection results.
 The threshold of detections is set to be 0.2.